bareos/bareos/manuals/en/developers/pluginAPI.md

       bRC_More  = 3,                         /* More files to backup */
       bRC_Term  = 4,                         /* Unload me */
       bRC_Seen  = 5,                         /* Return code from checkFiles */
-      bRC_Core  = 6,                         /* Let Bacula core handles this file */
+      bRC_Core  = 6,                         /* Let Bareos core handles this file */
       bRC_Skip  = 7,                         /* Skip the proposed file */
     } bRC;

-At a future point in time, we hope to make the Bacula libbac.a into a shared object so that the plugin can use much more of Bacula’s infrastructure, but for this first cut, we have tried to minimize the dependence on Bacula.
+At a future point in time, we hope to make the Bareos libbac.a into a shared object so that the plugin can use much more of Bareos’s infrastructure, but for this first cut, we have tried to minimize the dependence on Bareos.

 loadPlugin
 ----------

-As previously mentioned, the <span>**loadPlugin**</span> entry point in the plugin is called immediately after Bacula loads the plugin when the File daemon itself is first starting.
+As previously mentioned, the <span>**loadPlugin**</span> entry point in the plugin is called immediately after Bareos loads the plugin when the File daemon itself is first starting.
 This entry point is only called once during the execution of the File daemon.
-In calling the plugin, the first two arguments are information from Bacula that is passed to the plugin, and the last two arguments are information about the plugin that the plugin must return to Bacula.
+In calling the plugin, the first two arguments are information from Bareos that is passed to the plugin, and the last two arguments are information about the plugin that the plugin must return to Bareos.
 The call is:

     bRC loadPlugin(bInfo *lbinfo, bFuncs *lbfuncs, pInfo **pinfo, pFuncs **pfuncs)

 and the arguments are:

 lbinfo
-:   This is information about Bacula in general.
+:   This is information about Bareos in general.
 Currently, the only
-    value defined in the bInfo structure is the version, which is the Bacula plugin interface version, currently defined as 1.
+    value defined in the bInfo structure is the version, which is the Bareos plugin interface version, currently defined as 1.
 The
     <span>**size**</span> is set to the byte size of the structure.
 The
     exact definition of the bInfo structure as of this writing is:

-        typedef struct s_baculaInfo {
+        typedef struct s_bareosInfo {
            uint32_t size;
            uint32_t version;
         } bInfo;

 lbfuncs
-:   The bFuncs structure defines the callback entry points within Bacula
+:   The bFuncs structure defines the callback entry points within Bareos
-    that the plugin can use register events, get Bacula values, set Bacula values, and send messages to the Job output or debug output.
+    that the plugin can use register events, get Bareos values, set Bareos values, and send messages to the Job output or debug output.

     The exact definition as of this writing is:

-        typedef struct s_baculaFuncs {
+        typedef struct s_bareosFuncs {
            uint32_t size;
            uint32_t version;
-           bRC (*registerBaculaEvents)(bpContext *ctx, ...);
+           bRC (*registerBareosEvents)(bpContext *ctx, ...);
-           bRC (*getBaculaValue)(bpContext *ctx, bVariable var, void *value);
+           bRC (*getBareosValue)(bpContext *ctx, bVariable var, void *value);
-           bRC (*setBaculaValue)(bpContext *ctx, bVariable var, void *value);
+           bRC (*setBareosValue)(bpContext *ctx, bVariable var, void *value);
            bRC (*JobMessage)(bpContext *ctx, const char *file, int line, int type, utime_t mtime, const char *fmt, ...);
            bRC (*DebugMessage)(bpContext *ctx, const char *file, int line, int level, const char *fmt, ...);
-           void *(*baculaMalloc)(bpContext *ctx, const char *file, int line, size_t size);
+           void *(*bareosMalloc)(bpContext *ctx, const char *file, int line, size_t size);
-           void (*baculaFree)(bpContext *ctx, const char *file, int line, void *mem);
+           void (*bareosFree)(bpContext *ctx, const char *file, int line, void *mem);
         } bFuncs;

     We will discuss these entry points and how to use them a bit later